awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

 This example shows how the charges would be calculated for a deletion job where:

-- Your dataset is 750GB of Snappy compressed Parquet objects are distributed across 1000 Partitions
+- Your dataset is 750GB of Snappy compressed Parquet objects that are distributed across 1000 Partitions
 - The S3 bucket containing the objects is in the same region as the S3 Find and Forget Solution
 - The total size of the data held in the column queried by Athena is 10GB
 - The Find phase returns 1000 objects which need to be modified
-- The Forget phase uses 50 Fargate tasks with 4 vCPUs and 30GB each, running concurrently for 45 minutes
+- The Forget phase uses 50 Fargate tasks with 4 vCPUs and 30GB of memory each, running concurrently for 45 minutes

 | Service        | Spending | Notes                                                     |
 | -------------- | -------- | --------------------------------------------------------- |